Pixel 3, Pixel 3 XL start at $799, rock two selfie cameras and bigger screens

 iPhone XR hands-on: Apple's most colorful iPhone is also its cheapest.

-Discuss: Pixel 3, Pixel 3 XL start at $799, announced with bigger screens and a wide-angle selfie camera
+Discuss: Pixel 3, Pixel 3 XL start at $799, come with bigger screens and wide-angle selfie camera

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.